aalamri-stat6250/course-questions-wiki/week-02/README.md

 - Question (meisenbach-stat6250): What happens when you try to assign a value larger than the defined length of the variable?
 - Question (aoneill2−stat6250): How can you tell what the default length for a numeric variable is beyond the digits and decimal point that are shown for the entries?
 Is there a typical default length for decimal numbers?
 - Question (cyuan10−stat6250): In this example, does a leading “0” count as part of the length?
 For example, is 097.45 a different length than 97.45?
+- Question (aalamri−stat6250): For what purposes do you use DATA _NULL_
 - Question (yren10−stat6250): If all numbers are integers, are they going to have different default length compare to non-integers?
 - Question (akumar30−stat6250):  What is the default length of numeric variables?
 - Answer (akumar30−stat6250): All numeric variables have a default length of 8 bytes.
+- Question (aalamri−stat6250): how to know Which SAS Procedures (PROCs) do we use and for what purpose?
+- Question (aalamri−stat6250): Why do the maximum lenghths different for the variable name for the numeric and character?
+- Question (aalamri−stat6250): can we change the default length of the numeric variables?
+- Question (aalamri−stat6250): can we change the default length of the character variables?

 [Course Textbook Chapter 2, Problem 3]
 - Question (mcardoso3-stat6250):  Why does te YEARCUTOFF=option affect two-digit year values, but not four-digit year values?